arduino-libraries/Arduino_UnifiedStorage/docs/api.md

 * `const` char * fileName - The name of the file to create.

 #### Returns
-A File object if successfull, NULL if not.
+A File object if successful, NULL if not.

 ### `public ` [`UFile`](#class_u_file)` ` [`createFile`](#class_folder_1a44255e2c0c4ffa37d7637a601bc590f6)`(String fileName, FileMode fmode)` <a id="class_folder_1a44255e2c0c4ffa37d7637a601bc590f6" class="anchor"></a>